Photo Credit: Janet Hart

 Mount Drum on a spring drive.
 Photo by Logan Maddox

-May is a magical time: wildlife is waking up, bears are coming out of hibernation, and moose are dropping their calves.
-Migratory birds are returning from epic journeys, and birding festivals throughout the state—like the Kachemak Bay Shorebird Festival and Copper River Shorebird Festival—celebrate the event.
+Wildlife is one of the best reasons to visit in May.
+Bears are coming out of hibernation, and moose are dropping their calves and migratory birds are returning in enormous numbers.
+The Kachemak Bay Shorebird Festival and Copper River Shorebird Festival both celebrate this migration and are worth planning around if birding is your thing.
 The other migrants returning to Alaska?
 Whales!
 Gray whales arrive in March and April, then orcas and humpbacks in May and into June.

 And what about bears?
 If a fly-in bear viewing tour is high on your list, the earliest trip you’ll be able to take is around the middle of May.
 That’s when you’ll see these majestic creatures digging for clams, foraging in sedgegrass, and tending to their cubs.
 (To see bears fishing for salmon, visit in July and August, during the salmon runs.)